Native American languages

 The Sun's Wishes Spirit Rock The Legend of Spirit Rock:

-Algonquian legends in which the culture hero grants the wishes of different people, but careless or greedy wishes turn out badly for the wisher.
+Algonquian legends where the culture hero grants wishes to different people, but careless or greedy wishes turn out badly.

 The Spirit Bride:

 Algonquin Indian legend of a man's visit to the afterworld.

 The Dream Fast The Boy Who Became A Robin: